-&lt;sup>1In this article, the use of the word 'ambiguous' in expressions like 'ambiguous description' does not refer to an ambiguity of denoted object as in: "A phrase may denote ambiguously; e.g., 'a man' denotes not many men, but an ambiguous man."
-[Rus05, p.
-479], but it refers to an ambiguity of scope in which descriptions within a sentence have to be understood.
-This latter ambiguity appears in On Denoting as that between 'primary' and 'secondary' occurrences of descriptions [Rus05, p.
-489].
+&lt;sup>1 In this article, the use of the word 'ambiguous' in expressions like 'ambiguous description' does not refer to an ambiguity of denoted object as in: "A phrase may denote ambiguously; e.g., 'a man' denotes not many men, but an ambiguous man."
+(Russell, 1905, p.
+479), but it refers to an ambiguity of scope in which descriptions within a sentence have to be understood.
+This latter ambiguity appears in On Denoting as that between 'primary' and 'secondary' occurrences of descriptions (Russell, 1905, p.
+489).

-2 CLEMENS GRABMAYER, JOOP LEO, VINCENT VAN OOSTROM, AND ALBERT VISSER of Principia), that it presents in this respect a considerable step backwards as compared with Frege.
-What is missing, above all, is a precise statement of the syntax of the formalism.
-Syntactical considerations are omitted even in cases where they are necessary for the cogency of the proofs, in particular in connection with the "incomplete symbols."
+are omitted even in cases where they are necessary for the cogency of the proofs, in particular in connection with the "incomplete symbols."
 These are introduced not by explicit definitions, but by rules describing how sentences containing them are to be translated into sentences not containing them.
 In order to be sure, however, that (or for what expressions) this translation is possible and uniquely determined and that (or to what extent) the rules of inference apply also to the new kind of expressions, it is necessary to have a survey of all possible expressions, and this can be furnished only by syntactical considerations.
 The matter is especially doubtful for the rule of substitution and of replacing defined symbols by their definiens.
 If this latter rule is applied to expressions containing other defined symbols it requires that the order of elimination of these be indifferent.
-This is by no means always the case $(\varphi | \hat{u} = \hat{u} [\varphi | u] \text{ e.g.}$ is a counter-example).
-In Principia such eliminations are always carried out by substitutions in the theorems corresponding to the definitions, so that it is chiefly the rule of substitution which would have to be proved.
-[Göd44, p.
-124].
+This is by no means always the case $(\varphi ! \hat{u} = \hat{u} [\varphi ! u] e.g.$ is a counter-example).
+In Principia such eliminations are always carried out by substitutions in the theorems corresponding to the definitions, so that it is chiefly the rule of substitution which would have to be proved (Gödel, 1944, p.
+124).

 Let us briefly remind the reader what the theory of descriptions is.
 More detail will be provided later.
 Suppose we want to analyze in predicate logic the sentence: the Q has property P. For simplicity, we assume that P and Q are unary predicate symbols.
 A first step is to introduce a symbolic notation for our sentence.
-We write $P(\imath x Qx)$ .
-Here $P(\cdot)$ is the context in which the description $\imath x Qx$ occurs.
+We write P(nx Qx).
+Here $P(\cdot)$ is the context in which the description nx Qx occurs.
 We can eliminate the description by using a paraphrase.
-E.g., we might paraphrase our sentence by Russell's paraphrase:
+For example, we might paraphrase our sentence by Russell's paraphrase:

-$$\exists x \; (\forall y \; (Qy \leftrightarrow x = y) \land Px)$$
+$$\exists x \; (\forall y \; (Qy \leftrightarrow x = y) \land Px) \, .$$